 The famous illuminated ball, dropped from a flagpole atop One Times Square, is crafted from Waterford Crystal—it measures 12 feet in diameter, weighs a whopping 11,875 pounds, and can create a mind-boggling display of more than 16 million colors.

 Bundle up and dress in layers: This is one party where you can ditch glamour in favor of warmth and comfort!
 It can—and often does at this time of year—dip well below freezing.
 Unless you catch a lucky break with a warm spell, approach the outing as if you were hitting the slopes: heavy jacket, scarf, hat, mittens—the wind- and water-resistant works.
 Wear lots of layers that you can shed and add on as needed while you're standing around for hours.
 And don't forget about your toes!
-Wool socks and warm boots will help round it out, and by all means make a comfortable choice: You'll be on your feet for hours, after all.
+Wool socks and warm boots will help round it out, and by all means, make a comfortable choice: You'll be on your feet for hours, after all.
 Hand and toe warmers would also not be out of place.

-You can bring snacks and nonalcoholic drinks, though it's best if you come well hydrated with a full belly—while there are restaurants in the area, there are no food vendors embedded in with the crowds and you can't reclaim your place if you leave your spot in search of food.
+You can bring snacks and non-alcoholic drinks, though it's best if you come well hydrated with a full belly—while there are restaurants in the area, there are no food vendors embedded in with the crowds and you can't reclaim your place if you leave your spot in search of food.
 Aim to have good company in tow for passing the time with conversation, and pack some diversions (a book, phone games, etc.) to while away the hours if you're showing up very early on.

 Leave the alcohol behind—it's illegal to drink in public in NYC, and the police will confiscate it.
 For security reasons, no large bags or backpacks are allowed.
 Leave valuables at home, too—crowds this thick are a pickpockets' paradise.
-Also reconsider bringing small children: This is a tough event for little ones, with the lack of kid-friendly diversions—and bathrooms.
+Also, reconsider bringing small children: This is a tough event for little ones, with the lack of kid-friendly diversions—and bathrooms.

-No, there are no portable or public bathrooms provided, and area establishments won't accommodate revelers who aren't customers, so keep your fluid intake to a minimum and go before you show.
+There are no portable or public bathrooms provided, and area establishments won't accommodate revelers who aren't customers, so keep your fluid intake to a minimum and go before you show.

 Public transportation is your best bet, with event-related road closures disrupting traffic flow in the vicinity (not to mention that hailing a cab on NYE is pretty much impossible).
 If you take the subway, avoid getting out at a stop in overly congested Times Square.
 Check out MTA's suggested directions here, or visit Times Square Alliance for suggested routes.